Skip to content

 Writing

-I like the intimacy of interviewing, the way you learn so much about a person, who they are, what makes them unique, how they live.
+I like the intimacy of interviewing, the way you learn so much about a person, who they are, what makes them unique, and how they live.
 I like learning how things are made and how things work.
 A good story is one where I learn something new and unexpected.

 Here’s a selection of my work.